-In his two years at IU, 11 Hoosiers have been selected All-Big Ten, including nine in 2012 - the most for the program since 2001.
-Hill also worked with 2011 Indiana graduate and current Miami Dolphins offensive lineman Andrew McDonald.
+In his two years with Indiana, 11 Hoosiers have been selected All-Big Ten, including nine in 2012 - the most for the program since 2001.

 Came to Bloomington after four seasons as the head strength and conditioning director at the University of Minnesota (2007-10).